andycranston/slowcp/README.md

 To specifiy a different file name use the `-f` command line option.

-For example to create a file called `verylarge` run:
+For example to create a file called `verylarge` with a size of 8 megabytes run:

 ```
-bigfile -f verylarge
+bigfile -f verylarge -s 8m
 ```

 WARNING: if the file specified by the `-f` command line option already it exists it will be overwriten without warning.